github-tools/github/README.md

 ```

 Store contents at a certain path, where files that don't yet exist are created on the fly.
+You can also provide an optional object literal, (`options` in the example below) containing information about the author and the committer.

 ```js
 var options = {